The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: Consistency Tests on Simulations

 First, we consider the effects of removing the mean and the slope of each line of sight to mimic the effect of the distortion matrix (dashed-dot lines in Fig.~\ref{fig:mocks_P3D}).
 This isolates the effect of the distortion matrix modeling and can be seen to reduce the monopole power on all scales with most pronounced impact at large scales where it reduces the power up to a factor of two.
 The quadrupole is also affected at all scales, leading to an increase in power by approximately 20\%.
 The hexadecapole is also affected at all scales, and exhibits a sign change at large scales.
 Note that the effect becomes increasingly small above $k\geq 0.3 \hMpcinv$ for all spectra.

 Second, we assess the impact of the continuum and instrumental noise (dashed lines in Fig.~\ref{fig:mocks_P3D}), denoted by `eboss-0.0', discussed in Sec.~\ref{sec:DM}.
 This affects all multipoles at large scales.
 For the monopole it removes, as expected, power at $k\simlt 0.10 \hMpcinv$, since the large-scale modes are projected out of the continuum.
-For the quadrupole (red dashed line) it suppresses power at all scales with an enhanced suppression of $10-15\%$ up to $k\simlt 0.15 \hMpcinv$.
+For the quadrupole (red dashed line) it enhances power at all scales with a further enhancement of $10-15\%$ up to $k\simlt 0.15 \hMpcinv$.
 The hexadecapole is strongly affected and switches sign below $k\simlt 0.20 \hMpcinv$.
 Note that we do not expect the `raw-dist' mocks to agree exactly with the `0.0' mocks since removing the mean from each line of sight is not exactly the same as introducing a continuum in each spectrum (the latter also affecting the weights).
 These differences will propagate into the distortions and yield the observed qualitative agreement with a small offset.

 Thirdly (dotted lines in Fig.~\ref{fig:mocks_P3D}), we include metals, HCDs and random redshift errors.
-For the monopole (dashed to dotted) this removes $\sim10\%$ power at all scales and creates a small off-set.
+For the monopole (dashed to dotted) this adds $\sim10\%$ power at all scales, creating a small off-set.
 For the quadrupole this mostly affects scales up to $k\simlt 0.15 \hMpcinv$.
 The hexadecapole, however, is barely affected.
 We see that the measurements are noisier and that the power is further decreased in two regions around $k\sim 0.05 \hMpcinv$ and $k\sim 0.15 \hMpcinv$.